tanfwong/rfsoc_notes/_sources/ch4/loops.md

-* Both unrolling the inner loop and flattening the nested loops before pipelining in the examples above have the added advantage reducing the number of clock cycles going running through the loop hierarchy.
+* Both unrolling the inner loop and flattening the nested loops before pipelining in the examples above have the added advantage reducing the number of clock cycles going through the loop hierarchy.
 Recall that a clock cycle is needed for each entering and each exiting the inner loop `loop_j`.
 Thus, a total of 20 additional clock cycles are expensed in the outer loop `loop_i` just for entering and exiting `loop_j` as `loop_i` goes through its 10 iterations.
 Either unrolling `loop_j` or flattening the nested loops removes the inner loop from the loop hierarchy and hence save these extra 20 clock cycles.

 * For the nested loops with more than 2 levels in the hierarchy, the same set of procedures described about applies.